North Brentwood's government, the state and community groups foster Town programs.

 Check for updates here, on Facebook and the community channel.

-Normally, Produce for Seniors is held 10:30 am at North Brentwood Community Center
+Produce for Seniors is at 10:30 am at North Brentwood Community Center.

 Pickup is the 3rd Tues each month (bring bags).
 The time subject to change.
 We now give out free produce: second Friday of each month @ 11:30am at the Community Center.